logicfish/yyd/README.md

 The library allows us to bind to compiler constructs as identifiers using templates and mixin templates.

+This code was created to address the issue that we can't bind the templates in phobos to, for example, a static foreach block without reference to unnecessary nested or exposed code blocks.
+A prime example of this is mixin templates which have the special feature of having both an inherited scope for context and a nested scope for definitions - highly desirable, but little support in the templates libraries.

+These issues aren't ususally a problem for most apps, however when writing compilers or other apps that generate code, we end up with huge amounts of unnecessary code in the generated output and potenitially deep nesting.
+So yYd attempts to make this output more readable, and in the future will also try to create more meaningful error messages.

 ```
 identity!T :== alias _ = T